PrinsFrank/standards/README.md

 This package implements a bunch of specs as PHP Enums, so you can typehint them in methods.
 Currently, all specs are implemented as backed enums.
 That means that besides a name, they have also an internal 'value', either as an integer or a string.

 In the Country, Currency and language specifications, there is also a relation between different enums.
 For example, the Alpha2 country code 'NL' is related to the Alpha3 'NLD', the numeric value '528' and the name 'Netherlands (the)'.
-Internally, these specs rely on the fact that the keys for these values is identical, so it is possible to convert between these.
+Internally, these specs rely on the fact that the keys for these values are identical, so it is possible to convert between these.

 ## Upgrading

-This packages adheres to [semver](https://semver.org/).
+This package adheres to [semver](https://semver.org/).
 This means that there are no breaking changes between minor releases (for example from 1.1 to 1.2), but that breaking changes are released as a major release (for example from 1.x to 2.x).
 To read about upgrading from one major release to the next, please refer to the [UPGRADING.md](./UPGRADING.md) file in the root of this project.

 ## Country (ISO3166)